 ), comparing how India fared vis-a-vis EMs that had more mature policy-making capabilities, we see that there was no bang for the buck.

-has done some amount of selling reserves to defend the rupee.
+So far, in 2018, the authorities have done reasonably well.
+The RBI has done some amount of selling reserves to defend the rupee.
 Outright distortions in terms of capital control and reversals of reform have not come.
 This calm approach needs to be followed through with a communications strategy that removes the gap between words and deeds.

 In 2015, for the first time in its history, the RBI acquired an objective: To deliver 4 per cent CPI inflation.
 This has delivered remarkable results in terms of stabilising inflation at about 4 per cent.
 At the same time, we are in the early days.
 The RBI needs to stay the course for decades, for the populace to achieve confidence around the fact that inflation will remain at 4 per cent on long horizons, such as the 30-year horizon required for an infrastructure bond or the 70-year horizon required for a young person to plan for old age.

 If the RBI switches gear to mount a currency defence, this will require sharply increasing interest rates.
 This will show that 4 per cent CPI inflation is actually not the RBI’s objective, that there is a gap between word and deed.
 This will undermine the fledgling confidence in the inflation-targeting apparatus.